csctd/profile-website-OguntadeA/index.md

-# Page Title
+# Ayishat Oguntade

-A short introduction for the top of your main page
 I am a current student at the University of Rhode Island class of 2027.
 I am intrerested in learning new things that will help me with my furtue career.
-I also like to travel, and would like to visit all the continents. i enjoy shopping and punch needling.
+I also like to travel, and would like to visit all the continents.
+I enjoy shopping and punch needling.Look through the slides to learn more about me.

-More content you want on your page